 Keep an eye out for the next AD&D game using the Baldur’s Gate engine:

-Meet the crew – (images are from Interplay’s site, copied here for convenience)
+Meet the crew – (images (were) from Interplay’s site, copied here for convenience)

 Revised 27st May 1999 Bugs: “Blue screen of Death” cast by the use of EAX on Soundblaster Live! cards.
 After much chasing, this appears to be due to a conflict with DirectX 6.1, I’m told.
 However, updating to the SB Live!Ware 2.0 drivers (all 24Mb of them) seems to cure the problem.

 I recently spoke with one of Interplay’s senior producers and the general plan (which isn’t cast in stone) is as follows: